grafana/agent/docs/sources/flow/reference/cli/run.md

 comma-separated `--cluster.join-addresses` list to join an existing cluster.
 If no connection can be made or the argument is empty, the agent falls back to bootstrapping a new cluster of its own.

+Each node's name must be unique within the cluster.
+The node name defaults to the machine's hostname but can be set to a different value by using the `--cluster.node-name` flag.

 The agent will advertise its own address as `--cluster.advertise-address` to other agent nodes; if this is empty it will attempt to find a suitable address